 The following are some of the matters that should be taken into consideration:

-Track Labelling - This may be achieved either through the symbology itself or textual tagging, which may be split up into a short label and additional drop-down window for more detailed information.
+Track Labelling - This may be achieved either through the symbology itself or textual tagging, which may be split up into e.g. a short label and additional drop-down window for more detailed information.
 The level of detail must be carefully considered (see paragraph 3.2./data filtering and track labelling).

 Vectors - when used, graphical presentation of symbols should unambiguously display the course over ground (COG)/speed over ground (SOG) and/or actual heading if both or either are displayed.
 If the actual heading vector is displayed, the COG vector should always be simultaneously displayed.

-Track - if the symbol used to identify the track of a vessel is in the shape of a ship, it should accurately display the vessel’s dimensions, position and orientation.
+Track - if the symbol used to identify the track of a vessel is in the shape of a ship, it should display the vessel’s dimensions, position and orientation.

 The VTS provider should determine all information required by a VTS.
 VTS operators, however, may require different levels of information to maintain effective traffic management.
 The display software should be sufficiently flexible to allow for selection of information needed for the particular sectors or operational consoles.

-Technology is capable of suppressing the display of radar and/or AIS targets.
-In the case of AIS, this may be by class or by individual track and may be applied to all displays within a VTS, to a workstation or to an individual screen within a workstation.
-This may be set as a default, such as a restriction of all AIS Class B symbology, or by selection, such as by specific AIS symbology or by area.
-If this capability is provided it should be possible to restrict the length of time that suppression may be applied and to time-out such suppression after a set period.
-Careful consideration should be given to what system settings for the suppression of AIS symbology are available to VTS personnel and the permissions granted to VTS Operators.
-VTS displays should indicate when AIS symbology has been suppressed.
+Technology is capable of suppressing the display of individual radar and/or AIS targets when for example these targets do not represent actual vessels (false targets).
+If this capability is provided it should be possible to restrict the length of time that suppression may be applied.
+Careful consideration should be given to system settings for the suppression of any symbology that is available to VTS personnel.
+VTS displays should indicate when symbology has been suppressed.

-The composing, sending and receiving of AIS messages should not interfere with the VTS traffic image.
+The composing, sending and receiving of AIS messages should not cover critical information of the VTS traffic image.

 Detailed SymbOlogy Considerations